acapozucca/devops/pipeline/s2-automate-build/README.md

 * Use GtiLab to analyse what's going one.

-1. What has just happened?
+- What has just happened?

-2. Try to run again the CI and inspect the intermediate results of each stage.
+- Try to run again the CI and inspect the intermediate results of each stage.

-3. Where is the .jar file generated as result of the build?
+- Where is the .jar file generated as result of the build?

-3- Storing the "binary"
+3. Storing the "binary"

 The last step of the automatic build is to store the resulting artefact such that it can be accessed by the team.

-Add to the file .gitlab-ci.yml the lines
+Add to the file .gitlab-ci.yml (in the stages section, afer "- run") the line:

 `- deploy`

-after run in the stages section, and

-add at the bottom of the file the following block
+and, add at the bottom of the file the following block

 ```